Tap water

-Tap water (also known as faucet water, running water, or municipal water) is water supplied through a tap, a water dispenser valve.
+Tap water (also known as running water, piped water or municipal water) is water supplied through a tap, a water dispenser valve.
 In many countries, tap water usually has the quality of drinking water.
-Tap water is commonly used for drinking, cooking, washing, and toilet flushing.
-Indoor tap water is distributed through indoor plumbing, which has existed since antiquity but was available to very few people until the second half of the 19th century when it began to spread in popularity in what are now developed countries.
+Tap water is commonly used for drinking, cooking, and washing.
+Indoor tap water is distributed through indoor plumbing, which has been around since antiquity but was available to very few people until the second half of the 19th century when it began to spread in popularity in what are now developed countries.
 Tap water became common in many regions during the 20th century, and is now lacking mainly among people in poverty, especially in developing countries.

 Governmental agencies commonly regulate tap water quality.
-Household water purification methods such as water filters, boiling, or distillation can be used to treat tap water's microbial contamination to improve its potability.
-The application of technologies (such as water treatment plants) involved in providing clean water to homes, businesses, and public buildings is a major subfield of sanitary engineering.
 Calling a water supply "tap water" distinguishes it from the other main types of fresh water which may be available; these include water from rainwater-collecting cisterns, water from village pumps or town pumps, water from wells, or water carried from streams, rivers, or lakes (whose potability may vary).